-An example of the kind of safety issues that electronic medical records (EMR) was designed to mitigate were errors in prescription writing caused by illegible handwriting.
+An example of the kind of safety issues that electronic health records (EHR) was designed to mitigate were errors in prescription writing caused by illegible handwriting.
 In the words of The Office of the National Coordinator for Health Information Technology (ONC), the main goal of health information technology is to improve the quality and safety of patient care.

 Both the shift to value-based care compensation and the expansion of medical codes have made the medical billing process more complex.
 This has driven the need for practitioners to invest additional time and resources to recoup for their services.
 When medical practitioners are tasked with medical billing duties, they have less time to spend providing care for patients.
 In understaffed medical practices, this increases overhead and limits the quality of care.

-As EMR manufacturers, we are striving to rise to the challenge of revising the application interface to meet these new data requirements while maintaining a smooth workflow for doctors and other medical professionals.
-The expansion of regulations has the EMR industry countless man-hours in re-coding, re-testing and re-certifying products before they may be approved for continued use by their customers.
+As EHR manufacturers, we are striving to rise to the challenge of revising the application interface to meet these new data requirements while maintaining a smooth workflow for doctors and other medical professionals.
+The expansion of regulations has the EHR industry countless man-hours in re-coding, re-testing and re-certifying products before they may be approved for continued use by their customers.

-The government has conducted studies about software interfaces related to non-tethered patient records and their interaction with provider-EMRs.
-They could also create a similar program focused on the provider’s EMR graphical user interface (GUI).
+The government has conducted studies about software interfaces related to non-tethered patient records and their interaction with provider-EHRs.
+They could also create a similar program focused on the provider’s EHR graphical user interface (GUI).

 Government influence is one option for driving click savings in the GUI, which would encourage collaboration between doctors and application vendors.
 The other and currently employed option is the continued hand of the free market as the deciding factor towards the interfaces that work the best for doctors as they continue to organically establish winning designs.

 Some EHR companies now also offer medical billing services which alleviates all medical billing duties for the medical practice, saving them lots of clicks in valuable administrative resources and time to spend providing health care.